 MyBlugold CampS allows you to quickly and conveniently check the status of your application online.
 For detailed information, visit our application status page.
 If you have questions regarding your checklist, contact email@example.com.

 What does a postponed application mean?

 A postponed application means we would like additional academic information to make a decision.
 We typically ask for quarter and/or semester senior grades and review that with other admission factors to make a decision on space-available basis.
-Decisions will be communicated no later than March 15 of your senior year for fall admission.
+If your updated materials are received by February 15, a decision will be communicated no later than March 15 of your senior year for fall admission.

 After acceptance + Blugold bound

 Congrats!
 Now that you're #BlugoldBound, check out your next steps to ensure you're on track!

 How do I apply for scholarships, and what awards are available?